Zoey-JIN/DelaySSA/README.md

 `result` is a list whose length is determined by the number of simulations `sample_size`.
 Each element of this list is also a list, consisting of:

 1. A vector representing the times at which reactions occurred.
-2. A matrix showing the changes in substances over time.
+2. A matrix showing the changes in species over time.

 Sampling times are taken as `seq(0, tmax, by = 1)`.
-Use `plot_SSA_mean` to calculate and plot the mean values in the quantities of each substance at these time points.
-At time `tmax`, use `plot_SSA_density` to calculate and plot the probability distribution of the quantities of each substance.
+Use `plot_SSA_mean` to calculate and plot the mean values in the quantities of each specie at these time points.
+At time `tmax`, use `plot_SSA_density` to calculate and plot the probability distribution of the quantities of each specie.
 Here the number of $S_1$ is the same as the number of $S_2$.
 ```R
 plot_SSA_mean(result = result,t=seq(0, tmax, by = 1) ,n_initial = n_initial,t_initial = 0)
 plot_SSA_density(result = result,t_pick = tmax)
 ```

 To be more specific, `result` is the output list from simulation.
 Then use `picksample(result,i,t)` to sample the specie i at time `t`.  `convert_pdf(n)` can convert the vector to a list containing the probability density.
-The list has two elements, where the first element is a vecter representing number of the species, and the second element is a table representing the probability for each quantity. `plot_mean(result, i, t)` returns the mean value of substance `i` at time `t` after the simulation, using the `result` data. `plot_mean` relies on the `picksample` and `mean` functions to perform the calculation.
-All in all, can use `picksample` and `convert_pdf` functions to obtain the probability distribution of each substance at each time point and use `plot_mean` function to obtain the mean changes of each substance over repeated simulations.
-You can then visualize the data in any way you prefer.
+The list has two elements, where the first element is a vecter representing number of the species, and the second element is a table representing the probability for each quantity. `plot_mean(result, i, t)` returns the mean value of specie `i` at time `t` after the simulation, using the `result` data. `plot_mean` relies on the `picksample` and `mean` functions to perform the calculation.
+All in all, we can use `picksample` and `convert_pdf` functions to obtain the probability distribution of each specie at each time point and use `plot_mean` function to obtain the mean value of each specie over repeated simulations.
 ```R
 > a <- c(1,2,3,4,5)
 > convert_pdf(a)